geins-io/ralph-storefront/README.md

 ## General setup

+For a more extensive documentation for setup, please visit the [Geins docs](https://docs.geins.io/docs/launchpads/web/configuration).

 ### Nuxt config

-In the Nuxt config file [nuxt.config.js](nuxt.config.js) you can set up most things, for example routes configuration and your runtime config (global variables that are accessed through the `$config` object).
-Please refer to the [Nuxt Configuration Glossary](https://v2.nuxt.com/docs/configuration-glossary) for more information.
+In the Nuxt config file [nuxt.config.js](nuxt.config.js) you can set up most things, for example routes configuration and your [runtime config](https://docs.geins.io/docs/launchpads/web/configuration#runtime-config-publicruntimeconfig) (global variables that are accessed through the `$config` object).
+Please refer to the [Nuxt Configuration Glossary](https://v2.nuxt.com/docs/configuration-glossary) for more information about the Nuxt config file.

 ### Channel settings